 - 1) Progress Report(s).
 The recipient must submit a progress report to HRSA on an annual basis.
 Further information will be available in the NOA. - 2) Allocation Report and Expenditure Report You must submit to HRSA an Allocation Report due 60 days after the start of the budget period and an Expenditure Report due 90 days after the end of the budget period.
 These reports account for the allocation and expenditure of all grant funds according to Core Medical Services, Support Services, Clinical Quality Management, and Administration. - 3) Ryan White Services Report The RSR captures information necessary to demonstrate program performance and accountability and is due to HRSA on an annual basis.
 You must comply with RSR data requirements and mandate compliance by any subrecipients.
-Please refer to the RSR website for additional information. - 4) Federal Financial Report (FFR) The recipient will submit to HRSA the annual federal financial report.
-The report should reflect cumulative reporting within the project period and must be submitted using the Payment Management System.
-The FFR due dates have been aligned with the Payment Management System quarterly report due dates. - 5) Audits You must submit audits every two (2) years to the lead state agency for RWHAP Part B, consistent with Uniform Guidance 2 CFR 200 as codified by HHS at 45 CFR 75 regarding funds expended in accordance with this title, and include necessary client-level data to complete unmet need calculations and the Statewide Coordinated Statements of Need process. - Integrity and Performance Reporting.
+Please refer to the RSR website for additional information. - 4) Audits You must submit audits every two (2) years to the lead state agency for RWHAP Part B, consistent with Uniform Guidance 2 CFR 200 as codified by HHS at 45 CFR 75 regarding funds expended in accordance with this title and include necessary client-level data to complete unmet need calculations and the Statewide Coordinated Statements of Need process. - 5) Integrity and Performance Reporting.
 The NOA will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.

 Note that the OMB revisions to Guidance for Grants and Agreements termination provisions located at 2 CFR § 200.340 - Termination apply to all federal awards effective August 13, 2020.
+No additional termination provisions apply unless otherwise noted.